zztalker/imunify360-doc/docs/firewall_config/README.md

 ```
 </div>

+The files may have IP addresses or subnet in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).

-Then run the following command:
+In order to apply the IP lists, run the following command:

 <div class="notranslate">